nignatiadis/MinimaxCalibratedEBayes.jl/docs/src/index.md

 !!! note "A remark on notation"
       See the paper for details about the method.
-Note that the paper uses the notation
+The paper uses the notation
-      $X_i$ for the Standard Normal Samples, while the documentation and the package here use the notation $Z_i$.
+      $X_i$ for Standard Normal Samples, while the documentation and the package here use the notation $Z_i$.

 The paper provides a general framework for estimation of empirical Bayes estimands and linear